-- 1. Units: GMAT and GMAX in thousands.
-Back to table - 2.
-A statistical test has been applied to find out if the revision to each key indicator is statistically different from zero.
-An asterisk () indicates where the mean revision has been significantly different from zero.
-Back to table
+- 1. Units: GMAT and GMAX in thousands. - 2.
+A statistical test has been applied to find out if the revision to each main indicator is statistically different from zero.
+An asterisk (\) indicates where the mean revision has been significantly different from zero.

 Note that estimates are subject to revision between the monthly statistical bulletin and the quarterly publication, and again when Travel trends is published.
 Revisions result from more accurate passenger figures being made available.
 More information about the IPS revisions policy is available in the Quality and Methodology Information report.
-The most up-to-date and accurate estimates for all published months can be found in the latest edition of the Qverseas travel and tourism monthly statistical bulletin.
+The most up-to-date and accurate estimates for all published months can be found in the latest edition of the Overseas travel and tourism monthly statistical bulletin.